ConorGriffin37/chess/engine/README.md

 The unit tests are compiled with the command "make test"

 The unit tests can be run with the command ./unitTests

+##Documentation
+The documentation can be generated using doxygen

+Install doxygen then use the "make doc" command